clemiondev/secutils/README.md

 ## Sec-Utils
 A go-based CLI application providing fundamental utilities to the cybersecurity community using GNU/Unix design principles.

+## Warning!
+This is not a complete application yet as it is in early development.
+Please do not use this repo for anything production or critical

 ## Contact
 clemiondev@gmail.com